Azure/azure-sdk-for-python/sdk/monitor/azure-monitor-query/migration_guide.md

 ### Send a single query request

+In version 1.0 of the Monitor Query library:

 - The `QueryBody` is flattened.
 Users are expected to pass the Kusto query directly to the API.
 - The `timespan` attribute is now required, which helped to avoid querying over the entire data set.